MartinBechtle/jcanary/README.md

 ## Requirements
 * Java version 8 or greater

+## Versioning
+Version 1 will have to be extremely flexible, so expect breaking changes between minor versions.
+We will use semantic versioning starting with version 2, as soon as the API is stable and future-proof.

 ## How does JCanary work
 JCanary allows you to define custom Dependencies and Health Monitors for your service.